 As industrial rents have started to move positively in an upwards direction, this has sparked an increase in the level of speculative new build development.
 It’s marvellous that building sheds has become viable again and to see developers building much needed, good quality industrial stock in locations where the demand is highest.
 However, it is now becoming more difficult to purchase good quality existing industrial property (whether let or vacant) at a level which would represent a discount to new build costs.
 In recent years, values have risen to an extent where in many cases some existing stock has changed hands at a premium of 10% - 20% in excess of the cost of building new.

 A few years ago, it was simply not good economic sense to build new property, but as rental and capital values have risen, speculative development has very much come back on the scene.
 At Network Space, we built in excess of two million square feet speculatively between 2000 and 2008, creating quite a substantial investment platform.
 Interestingly, we have now sold a large proportion of this portfolio (at the same time retaining the property management) in order to both capitalise on the strength of the industrial sector but also fund a substantial current and future speculative industrial development programme.

-The truth is, you should never fall in love with your assets to the point where you feel like to want to keep them forever.
-Part of the skill behind keeping up with the market is knowing when to sell and when to re-invest in new property if you want the best property that will drive the best returns.
+The truth is, you should never fall in love with your assets to the point where you feel you want to hold on to them forever.
+Part of the skill behind keeping up with the market is knowing when to sell and when to re-invest in new property thereby driving the best rental and capital returns.